Byron Tau

-Byron Tau is an American journalist.
-He was a reporter for The Wall Street Journal and Politico.
+Byron Tau is a Pulitzer-prize winning American journalist and investigative reporter in the Washington DC bureau of ProPublica.
+Previously, he was a reporter for The Wall Street Journal, the Associated Press and Politico.
 He covers the Department of Justice and was previously a White House reporter.
-On July 30, 2021, he announced that he was writing a book on the use of commercial data in U.S. government surveillance programs for Crown Publishing Group in New York City.
-It was published on February 27, 2024 as Means of Control.
+His book Means of Control was published on February 27, 2024.

 Education

 Tau graduated with a B.A.degree in political science and North American history from McGill University in Montreal in 2008.
 He completed an MA degree in journalism at Georgetown University in Washington, D.C. in 2011.

 Career

 Tau began his journalism career at Politico as a news assistant to Ben Smith, helping Smith run his politics blog, before being made a fully-fledged reporter in 2011.
 His remit was covering national politics (including the 2012 presidential campaign), and the White House.
 He left Politico in 2014 to join The Wall Street Journal as a White House reporter in time for the 2016 presidential election.
-After the election, Tau began writing about national security issues as the Capitol Hill Correspondent for The Journal.

-He regularly appears on radio and television networks including WNYC and C-SPAN.
-Tau is considered among the lead writers at The Journal covering the investigation into Russian interference in the 2016 election and obstruction of justice by special counsel Robert S. Mueller III.
+Tau was considered among the lead writers at The Journal covering the investigation into Russian interference in the 2016 election and obstruction of justice by special counsel Robert S. Mueller III.
+After the election, Tau began writing about national security issues as the Capitol Hill Correspondent for The Journal..

+Tau regularly appears on radio and television networks including WNYC and C-SPAN.

+He's a native of Holliston, Mass.